 3. Install Sprinklers

-Cats don’t like water, and they’ll try to avoid getting wet.
-If you decide to choose this method, install sprinklers that cover your entire yard.
-If a cat gets near, the water should scare them away.
+Cats don’t like water and will try to avoid getting wet.
+Install sprinklers that cover your entire yard.
+If a cat gets nearby, the water should scare them away.

 4. Use Vaseline